NexPlayer/Android-SDK/advanced.md

 5.91.3.103 int setNetAddrTable(NexNetAddrTable table,int nNetAddrTableType)

-This method sets a table and table type to be used by the NexPlayer™ to retrieve host information when custom IP addresses should be used.
+This method sets a table and table type to be used by the NexPlayer to retrieve host information when custom IP addresses should be used.

 **Parameters**